ziqiaow/PGS.TRI/README.md

 # Questions

-This software will be constantly updated, so please send your questions/suggestions to <zwang389@jhu.edu> to help improve the package.
+This software will be constantly updated, so please send your questions/suggestions to <ziqiao.wang@virginia.edu> to help improve the package.

 **Reference**